arguslab/jawa-compiler/README.md

 > If you use Maven or Gradle, you should translate it to corresponding format.

-## Developing Argus-SAF
+## Developing jawa-compiler

-In order to take part in Argus-SAF development, you need to:
+In order to take part in jawa-compiler development, you need to:

 1. Install the following software:
     - IntelliJ IDEA 14 or higher with compatible version of Scala plugin